Is your sleep constantly being interrupted? Are you tired everyday, and struggling to figure out why?

 Is There A Cure?

-The Sleep Association says that the word ‘cure’ is often used frivolously by businesses selling obstructive sleep apnea treatment products on the internet.
-It certainly is seductive to be cured of any disorder, including sleep apnea.
-The word ‘cure’ refers to no longer having any component of the disorder.
+There are many treatments that may reduce your symptoms, but no cure.
+The Sleep Association says that “the word ‘cure’ is often used frivolously by businesses selling obstructive sleep apnea treatment products on the internet”.

 If you believe that your sleep troubles may be due to sleep apnea rather than another sleep disorder, contact a sleep specialist and ask if a sleep study is right for you.